crc-org/tray-macos/README.md

 **Note: CodeReady Containers tray needs minimum Xcode version 10.3.
 You might be able to build it with older versions of Xcode but that has not been tested.**

-1. Clone this repository `git clone https://github.com/code-ready/crc-macos-tray.git`.
+1. Clone this repository `git clone https://github.com/code-ready/tray-macos.git`.
-2. Change to the `crc-macos-tray` directory.
+2. Change to the `tray-macos` directory.
-3. Run the build script `./build.sh` which will create *_CodeReady Containers.app_* inside `crc-macos-tray/out` directory.
+3. Run the build script `./build.sh` which will create *_CodeReady Containers.app_* inside `tray-macos/out` directory.